bsc-pm/nanos6/README.md

 1. `--enable-openacc` to enable support for OpenACC tasks; requires PGI compilers
 1. `--with-pgi=prefix` to specify the prefix of the PGI or NVIDIA HPC-SDK compilers installation, in case they are not in `$PATH`
 1. `--enable-chrono-arch` to enable an architecture-based timer for the monitoring infrastructure
+1. `--with-babeltrace2=prefix` to specify the prefix of the Babeltrace2 installation and enable the fast converter

 The location of elfutils and hwloc is always retrieved through pkg-config.
 If they are installed in non-standard locations, pkg-config can be told where to find them through the `PKG_CONFIG_PATH` environment variable.